-The new Car Wash specification effort looks to standardize messages between the car wash terminal and FDC for code management, payment, and loyalty processing.
+The Car Wash Working Group effort looks to standardize messages between the car wash terminal and FDC for code management, payment, and loyalty processing.

 Device Integration has a joint work item with the Data Security Standards Committee on the white paper “Getting Unsecure Data In & Out of a Secure Environment.”
 The white paper’s goal is to provide guidance to software developers and system implementers designing applications which have a requirement to transfer non-sensitive data that is created inside a PCI-DSS secure network, to an entity outside of that secure network.
 The intended use is to provide sufficient reason for receiving devices to remain out of scope for PCI-DSS compliance.